cyan-ding/basis-project/README.md

 ## Benchmarking

-Our goal during benchmarking is to see whether our fine tuned PGD model performs better against adversarial prompt suffix optimization attacks than the base model
+Our goal during benchmarking is to see whether our fine tuned PGD model performs better against adversarial prompt suffix optimization attacks than the base model.

+To benchmark, we use GCG to produce adversarial suffixes that we would attach to unsafe inputs to simulate an attack.
+- We first sample 100 random unsafe inputs from the BeaverTails dataset that we didn't use previously in the training set
+- We had previously only done the adversarial training on rows where is_safe is true, during benchmarking we sample inputs from rows where is_safe is false
+- We then run Greedy Coordinate Gradient, an optimization method to produce suffixes that would maximize the probability of the model saying "Sure, here is" to unsafe inputs.
+- We use GCG to produce 100 unsafe suffixes.

+During inference, we pass these 100 unsafe suffixes along with the corresponding prompts to both the base model and the fine tuned model, and measure Attack Success Rate (ASR)
+- We accomplish this by using an LLM as a Judge, evaluating whether the model complied to the request.

 ## Results